mykeysid10/Cloud-Coverage-Calculator/README.md

-## GFG EcoTech Hackathon: Cloud Coverage Calculator via Sky-Cam Images
+## Cloud Coverage Calculator via Sky-Cam Images

 #### Project Aim: To find the cloud coverage in percentage from a Skycam image.